crimx/observable-hooks/docs/api/README.md

 **Type parameters:**

 - `TOutput` Output value within Observable.
-- `TInputs` An readonly tuple of all dependencies.
+- `TInputs` A readonly tuple of all dependencies.

 **Parameters:**